-IND vs AUS, Delhi Test: Shreyas Iyer returns for hosts, visitors bring in Travis Head again
+IND vs AUS, Delhi Test, Day 1: Usman Khawaja, Mohammed Shami shine as Australia post 263

 At the toss, Pat Cummins said, “The middle looks like there’s grass but bare at both ends.
 Plenty of turn there, will be a good Test.”

-Meanwhile, Rohit at the toss also admitted to wanting to bat first, he added: “The pitch is dry, but I think the application we showed last game put the toss away from the game.
+Meanwhile, Rohit at the toss also admitted to wanting to bat first.
+He said, “The pitch is dry, but I think the application we showed last game put the toss away from the game.
 You just have to come out and play good cricket, and that’s been the chat in the group to not worry about the toss.”

 He added: “(On Pujara’s 100th Test) We are all thrilled for him, his family is here as well.
 100 Test matches isn’t easy, there have been plenty of ups and downs in his career.”

-Note: Editor’s note: This is a developing report and will be updated throughout the day.